miquecg/elixir-ide/README.md

 > OCI develops runC, a container runtime that implements their specification and serves as a basis for other higher-level tools.
 >
 > [Wikipedia](https://en.wikipedia.org/wiki/Open_Container_Initiative)

-#### How to manage secrets?
-ansible-vault in combination with the CI service can be good enough.